 My name is Robert Appleby and I am from the United Kingdom.
 I graduated university in 2010 with a degree in Politics and made my career change over to the educational sector in 2013.
 Since deciding to move to Phnom Penh, I have enjoyed every day here and am very happy to be a part of the CIA PP family.

 My teaching philosophy has always been based on critical thinking.
 I like to have students actively thinking on how any knowledge they acquire can be applied to various other situations.
 By crossing the habits of mind learning targets with a range of creative games, I like to make lessons that much more interesting and engaging.
 In my spare time I enjoy writing, having had two of my plays performed onstage.
 This skill I enjoy passing on to the students during our English Language Arts lessons, making the subject my favourite one to teach.
 I am looking forward to a great school year ahead.

 Grade 5B Teacher

 I am Teacher Gino and I am from the Philippines.
-I am a graduate of a Bachelor Degree and a registered licensed nurse.
-I’ve been living and working here in Cambodia for more than 5 years.
-Since then I’ve been working on various education fields such as grade school teacher, ESL, and an art instructor.
-Before working here at CIA PP, I was an art Instructor for almost 2 years in a globally brand art school “Global Art”.
-My years of experience, dedication and passion to influence students by means of teaching gives me the drive to do my best.
+I am a graduate with a Bachelor’s Degree and am a registered licensed nurse.
+I have been living and working here in Cambodia for more than 5 years.
+Since then I have been working in various education fields such as grade school teacher, ESL, and an art instructor.
+Before working here at CIA PP, I was an art instructor for almost 2 years in a globally brand art school “Global Art”.
+My years of experience, dedication, and passion to influence students by means of teaching gives me the drive to do my best.
 I am very excited coming back as a Visual Arts and Creative Movement teacher.
-My first year has been an amazing experience – teaching, discovering and nurturing students’ potential through creativity.
+My first year has been an amazing experience: teaching, discovering, and nurturing students’ potential through creativity.
 Seeing them grow excites and encourages me to do my best.
-I believe creativity plays an important role in a child’s development mentally, physically and socially.
+I believe creativity plays an important role in a child’s development mentally, physically, and socially.